 The Agentic Era

-After many years of excuses, in January 2025 I decided it was finally time to learn how to code.
+In January 2025, after many years of excuses, I decided it was finally time to learn how to code.
 As I did research to find the best online resources for learning, I was confronted with many articles claiming “Coding is dead,” or “ChatGPT is here to take your job.”
 These warnings delayed my decision to start by another couple weeks, but eventually I decided I had nothing better to do.

 I was instantly hooked.
 The ability to manipulate machines that have become so ubiquitous in my life was empowering.
 My engineering brain was enamored by the structure and logic.
 It was an exploration of a world that I previously knew so little about.
 After several months of learning the basics, I decided it was time to test out the latest tools and see what all the hype was about.